SirPlyblock/MoreMapMarkers/README.md

 # MoreMapMarkers
+By SirPlyblock 2025
-Shows flightmasters, mailboxes and some vendors on the map in TurtleWoW Heavily based on the work of tilr & Heallios's Modern Map Markers
+Shows flightmasters, mailboxes and some vendors on the map in TurtleWoW Based on the work of tilr & Heallios's Modern Map Markers